-In its application, it cited the disruption to staff caused by the charges which meant evidence could not be filed on the due date - November 18.
+In it's application, it cited the disruption to staff caused by the charges which meant evidence could not be filed on the due date - November 18.

 The council's legal representative also advised the inquiry that he had concern the laying of charges at this stage of the inquiry process could prejudice the council, and those employed by it.

-This included the allegations in the prosecution over matters the inquiry could be examining - the summary of facts accompanying the charge sheet from HBRC alleged the contaminated water entered the bores via insecure cable ports and glands in the wellhead, alleging that as a result, a significant number of Havelock North residents became ill.
+This included the allegations in the prosecution over matters the inquiry could be examining - the summary of facts accompanying the charge sheet from HBRC alleged contaminated water entered the bores via insecure cable ports and glands in the wellhead, alleging that as a result, a significant number of Havelock North residents became ill.

-Although there were a number of factors the inquiry stated weighed against a postponement - including that the resulting substantial delay would mean the reporting date of March 2017 could not be met - it resolved to postpone.
+Although there were a number of factors the inquiry stated weighed against a postponement - including that the resulting substantial delay would mean the reporting date of March 2017 could not be met - they resolved to postpone.

-In its decision, the inquiry stated although they had not been persuaded a full postponement of the inquiry was justified, "we consider it would not be fair or appropriate to require the Hastings District Council to participate in hearings commencing in (now) three working days time".
+In their decision, the inquiry stated although they had not been persuaded a full postponement of the inquiry was justified, "we consider it would not be fair or appropriate to require the Hastings District Council to participate in hearings commencing in (now) three working days time".

 They stated they would be proceeding with the hearings on the week of January 30, regardless of the positions of the prosecutions.